 Preheat the oven to 450°F (230°C).
-In a mini food processor or blender, combine the oregano and parsley leaves, remaining 2 tablespoons lemon juice, garlic, Dijon mustard, red pepper flakes, and 1/2 teaspoon salt.
+In a mini food processor or blender, combine the oregano and parsley leaves, remaining lemon juice, garlic, Dijon mustard, red pepper flakes, and 1/4 teaspoon salt.
 Pulse for 1 minute.
-Add 2 tablespoons of the butter and process until completely smooth.
-With the machine on, add 4 tablespoons of the olive oil in a thin, constant stream until fully incorporated.
+Add half of the butter and process until completely smooth.
+With the machine on, add all but 1 tablespoon of the olive oil in a thin, constant stream until fully incorporated.
 Season the sauce with salt and pepper and set aside in a small serving bowl.

 Prepare another baking pan lined with parchment paper or aluminum foil.
-Place the zucchini sticks on the pan, add the remaining 1 tablespoon olive oil, 3/4 teaspoon salt and 1/4 teaspoon pepper, toss to combine.
+Place the zucchini sticks on the pan, add the remaining olive oil and the salt and pepper, then toss to combine.
 Spread the zucchini out in a single layer on the pan.
-Roast the zucchini in the preheated oven for 10 to 12 minutes, until it begins to brown and tender, flipping once or twice during cooking.
+Roast for 10 to 12 minutes, until the zucchini begins to brown and get tender, flipping once or twice during cooking.
 Remove from the oven and reduce the temperature to 400°F (200°C).

 Meanwhile, in a small bowl, combine the pork rind crumbs and almond meal.
-Season the fish with 1/2 teaspoon salt and 1/4 teaspoon pepper.
+Generously season each piece of fish with salt and pepper.
 Spread the almond/pork crumbs over the fillets.
-Melt the remaining 2 tablespoons of the butter and drizzle over the crumb topped fish.
+Melt the remaining butter and drizzle over the crumb topped fish.
 Bake until just cooked through, about 10 to 12 minutes.
 Turn the oven to broil, move the baking pan with the fish to 3 to 4 inches from the heat.
 Broil, keeping a close watch, until the fish topping is browned and crispy, 40 to 90 seconds.
 Serve with the zucchini sticks and herb sauce.